regnarg/bc/text/changedet.md

 and the need for a solution specifically tailored to each filesystem that does support change detection (there is no generic API, at least on Linux).

+The next sections will survey various way of doing each kind of change detection on Linux.

 ## Offline Change Detection

 ### A Linux VFS Primer

+Before diving into change detection, we have to understand a bit about the structure of Linux filesystems and filesystem APIs.
+If terms like *inode*, *hardlink*, or *file descriptor* are familiar to you, you can safely skip this section.

+###

 ### Identifying Inodes